open-forcefield-group/minimal-mistakes/resources.md

 excerpt: "An open source, open science, and open data approach to better biomolecular force fields"
 ---

-The Open Force Field Group makes a number of resources available to the community, including open source software, high-quality curated open datasets, and force fields.
+The Open Force Field Initiative makes a number of resources available to the community, including open source software, high-quality curated open datasets, and force fields.

 ---